How to communicate with your ex after a breakup – an amicable co-parenting guide

 How do I know this?
 I’ve lived through parental separation and trust me; we got that communication part wrong.
 Exactly two years on, we’ve learned some great lessons along the way and have built a great co-parenting relationship.

 So here’s our story.
-If you’re going through separation, hopefully you can learn from our mistakes by applying these five golden rules.
+If you’re going through a separation, hopefully, you can learn from our mistakes by applying these five golden rules.

 The Separation